mtumilowicz/kubernetes-workshop/README.txt

             * with each NodePort service you need to deal with the hassle of manually managing the IPs and ports
             * with each LoadBalancer service, you go on increasing your cloud bill
             * solution: Ingress
+        * addition: headless service
+            * indicated by the clusterIP: None
+            * no virtual cluster IP created to balance traffic
+            * querying the Service will return multiple A Records (Address Records)
+                * allows clients to directly address specific Pods
 * Ingress
     * rationale: layer-7 (L7) load balancer
         * Service Load Balancer